strang3nt/MeMoCo_assignments/assignment_1/report/report.md

 I retrieved 4 test instances from [@noauthor_vlsi_nodate].
 This website contains many instances of TSP.
 Each file contains a number of node coordinates, and the weight of an edge $(i,j)$ is the euclidean distance between node $i$ and $j$, in a 2d plane.

-From each instance I built a 10, 20, 40, 60, and a 120 nodes instance: the goal was to have instances which could be solved by my machine in (around) 0.1 second, 1 second and under 10 seconds, and to have two more data points in order to plot a more meaningful graph.
+Each initial instance was cut down to a 10, 20, 40, 60, and a 120 nodes: the goal was to have instances which could be solved by my machine in (around) 0.1 second, 1 second and under 10 seconds, and to have two more data points in order have more meaningful data.

 ## Test results

-> The tests were run on a linux laptop, with 8gb of ram and a 6 cores, 12 threads CPU, with a local CPLEX install.
+> The tests were executed on a linux laptop, with 8gb of ram and a 6 cores, 12 threads CPU, with a local CPLEX install.

+Table \ref{tab:results} shows user and CPU time of the different instances.
+The user time is the time the test took to complete.
+The CPU time is the time the test took to complete, taking into account all cores time of use:
+CPLEX uses multi-threading to solve linear programming problems, CPU time can be thought as the total time it could take if the test was run on a single-core CPU.

   Instance     Nodes   Edges    Result  User time(seconds)  CPU time(seconds)
   ---------- ------- ------- --------- ------------------- ------------------